taha-parsayan/AI-driven-Classification-of-Alzheimers-Disease-and-Mild-Cognitive-Impairment/README.md

-# Classification of Alzheimer's Disease Using AI Algorithms
+# AI-driven Classification of Alzheimer's Disease and Mild Cognitive Impairment
 ## Overview

 This project employs advanced machine learning algorithms to classify Alzheimer's Disease with high accuracy.
 By leveraging a dataset of cognitive and biological markers, the code achieves remarkable performance metrics, including: